ueberfuhr/spring-boot-kafka-2025-04-28/account-service-provider/README.md

 ## Run the sample

-To run and use the app, use these commands:
+To run and use the app, we can use these commands:

 ```bash
 # run the main class in your IDE or use Maven